Moddable-OpenSource/moddable/documentation/piu/piu.md

 | `layout` | `object` | The `layout` object that triggered the event
 | `width` | `number` | The measured width of the `layout` object, in pixels

-This event is triggered when the width of the `layout` object is measured.
-Returns the width of the `layout` object, in pixels.
+This event is triggered when the measured width of the `layout` object is calculated.
+Returns the measured width of the `layout` object, in pixels.

 ***